jlmarlo/SASS/README.md

 # Dependencies

+- BCFTools
+- GATK
+- SAMTools
+- snakemake v.8
+- R v

 **R libraries required to run this code:**
 - ggplot2
 - tidyverse

-(libraries will be automatically installed if not already available)
+(R-libraries will be automatically installed if not already available)

-- BCFTools
-- GATK
-- SAMTools

 # Initial Set Up